 Statistical significance tests tell us how small a difference is given a certain sample size; it does not tell us how effective an intervention is.
 If (ab)used as an index of effect size, it tells us only how large the samples were.
-With statistical significance tests, any
+With statistical significance tests, any intervention can be made looking effective by enlarging the sample.
+Meanwhile, AERA and APA did not abandon significance testing, but they require authors to report relative effect size indices like r (correlation coefficient) or d (standardized mean score difference).
+Researchers now chose either of the two, unfortunately, often without telling us which of the two they use and why they use it.
+While r is the more familiar statistics for educational researchers, the d index is more often used for reporting

-$^6$ In his article "The Earth Is Round (p < .05)" the eminent statistician Jacob Cohen criticizes: "After 4 decades of severe criticism, the ritual of null hypothesis significance testing - mechanical and dichotomous decisions around $\alpha$ = .05 criterion - still persists " (1994, p.
+7 In his article "The Earth Is Round (p < .05)" the eminent statistician Jacob Cohen criticizes: "After 4 decades of severe criticism, the ritual of null hypothesis significance testing - mechanical and dichotomous decisions around $\alpha = .05$ criterion - still persists " (Cohen 1994, p.
 997).
 The former president of APA, Paul Meehl holds statistical significance testing responsible for the "slow progress of soft psychology."
 (Meehl, 1978).

-intervention can be made looking effective by enlarging the sample.
-Meanwhile, AERA and APA did not abandon significance testing, but they require authors to report relative effect size indices like r (correlation coefficient) or d (standardized mean score difference).
-Researchers now chose either of the two, unfortunately, often without telling us which of the two they use and why they use it.
-While r is the more familiar statistics for educational researchers, the d index is more often used for reporting relative effect sizes.
+relative effect sizes.
 Both give different results.
-While r is limited to the range between -1 and +1, d varies from 0 to $\infty$ (unlimited).
+While r is limited to the range between -1 and +1, d varies from 0 to ∞ (unlimited).
 By a simple formula they can be equated, however.
-To give some examples, when looking at the gains of "moral maturity" (as measured with Kohlberg's Moral Judgment Interview), the dilemma discussion method by Blatt and Kohlberg (1975) has, calculated from about 141 interventions, a mean relative effect size of r = 0.40 in secondary schools children (Lind, 2002, p.
+To give some examples, when looking at the gains of "moral maturity" (as measured with Kohlberg's Moral Judgment Interview), the dilemma discussion method by Blatt and Kohlberg (1975) has, calculated from about 141 interventions, a mean relative effect size of r = 0.40 in secondary school children (Lind, 2002, p.
 204).
-When looking at students' preferences for principled moral reasoning (as measured with Rest's Defining Issues Test), this intervention has a relative effect size of only r = 0.11(Schläfli et al., 1985).
-When looking at students' moral judgment competence (as measured with the MJT), dilemma discussions have shown much higher effect sizes, of r = 0.50 and higher.
+When looking at students' preferences for principled moral reasoning (as measured with Rest's Defining Issues Test), this intervention has a relative effect size of only r = 0.11 (Schläfli et al., 1985).
+When looking at students' moral competence (as measured with the MCT), dilemma discussions have shown much higher effect sizes, of r = 0.50 and higher.
 In their randomized intervention study using six dilemma discussion sessions, Lerkiatbundit et al., (2006) have found an effect of r = 0.70 (my calculation).
 The effect of the KMDD could be very stable.
 In a post-posttest after six month they found no decrease of the C-score in the experimental group.